 Does a mortgage commitment letter mean I am approved?

 A commitment is not synonymous with an approval.
-While receiving a firm commitment or a conditional commitment are both positive pieces of news on your homebuying journey, this isn’t the end of the application process.
+While receiving a firm commitment or a conditional commitment are both positive pieces of news on your homebuying journey (especially the firm one), this isn’t the end of the application process.
 You might still need to provide some additional documentation, and you’ll need to stay the course all the way through to your closing date.

 Why is the mortgage commitment letter important?

 A mortgage commitment letter is a crucial document that shows you’re a qualified homebuyer.
-While the mortgage commitment letter might be addressed to you, you’re going to want to show it to two other parties: The real estate agent helping you with your search, and the seller of the home you want to buy.
+While the mortgage commitment letter might be addressed to you, you’re going to want to show it to two other parties: The real estate agent helping you with your search, and the seller of the home you want to buy (or their agent).
 In today’s housing market especially, if you’re competing with another buyer who needs financing but doesn’t have a commitment letter, you’ll have a better chance of the seller considering your offer more seriously.
 It proves that you have funds at your disposal.

-So, it’s time to put that letter to work and submit an offer for a home.
-Once it’s accepted, be responsive to all questions from your lender, and avoid making any common mistakes with your finances prior to closing day.
+Now, it’s time to put that letter to work and find a home to buy.
+Once it’s accepted, be responsive to all questions from your lender, and avoid making any common financial mistakes prior to closing day.